cs4118/recitations/E-Freezer/freezer_sched_class.md

 a mistake, please point it out in the comments section, and I'll do my best to correct it.

----
-layout: post
-title:  "What is the Linux Scheduler?"
+# What is the Linux Scheduler?
-date:   2016-11-04 20:17:34
-categories: jekyll update
-series:  "The Linux Scheduler"
----

-{% include series.html %}

 ## Introduction
 In this post, I introduce the Linux scheduler, describe its job, and explain